 Chapter 1-The RSA LAW, 70 O.S. § 1210.508B 9 What is the purpose of the Oklahoma RSA?
 9 Why was third grade chosen as the grade for retention?
-9 What Oklahoma Core Curriculum Test (OCCT) score does a third-grade student need to achieve for promotion to fourth grade?
-Can the parents appeal to the school board for their child to be promoted if they do not meet t requirements?
+9 What Oklahoma Core Curriculum Test (OCCT) score does a third-grade student need to promotion to fourth grade?
+Can the parents appeal to the school board for their child to be promoted if they do n requirements?
 Will students scoring an Unsatisfactory on the OCCT be retained in other grades?
 9 Chapter 2-Reading Sufficiency Plan, 70 O.S. § 1210.508C (B-H) 9 What is the process for submitting the Reading Sufficiency Plan?
 9 Do all districts have to submit a Reading Sufficiency Plan?
 10 Do all districts have to submit a Reading Sufficiency Plan for approval?
-10 Chapter 3-Parent or Guardian Written Notification 70 O.S. § 1210.508C (I) 10 When should the school notify parents that the student has a reading deficiency?
-10 Do you get signatures again in December for children who are already on a plan and need continue on the plan?
-Can the parents appeal to the school board for their child to be promoted if they do not meet t requirements?
-What if a student is absent or the student or parent refuses to allow the student to take the thi May parents "opt out" and choose for their child not to take a formative assessment?
+10 Chapter 3-Parent or Guardian Written Notification, 70 O.S. § 1210.508C (I) 10 When should the school notify parents that the student has a reading deficiency?
+10 Do you get signatures again in December for children who are already on a plan and r continue on the plan?
+Can the parents appeal to the school board for their child to be promoted if they do n requirements?
+What if a student is absent or the student or parent refuses to allow the student to ta grade reading test?
+May parents "opt out" and choose for their child not to take a criterion assessment? .
 11 Is information about third-grade progression available to parents?
-11 What options are available for parents of retained third graders to ensure their child is given even chance for improvement?
-What is LOVE.
-READ.
-LEARN!?
-12 Will LOVE.
-READ.LEARN! satisfy the strategies for parents to use in helping their child succeed reading Parent Notification Requirement of (70 O.S. § 1210.508C(I) ?
+11 What options are available for parents of retained third graders to ensure their child i chance for improvement?
+What is LOVE.READ.LEARN!?
+12 Will LOVE.READ.LEARN! satisfy the strategies for parents to use in helping their child streading Parent Notification Requirement of (70 O.S. § 1210.508C(I)?
 How can families and communities get more involved in reading programs?
 12 Chapter 4-No Social Promotion 70 O.S. § 1210.508C (J) 13 Must students pass the OCCT reading test the second year in third grade?
 13 Chapter 5-Six Good Cause Exemptions 70 O.S. § 1210.508C (K) 13